|"Complimentary nights, and decent bonuses make this card a good value for travelers."|

 Let's take an in-depth look at the benefits for The Hyatt Credit Card

 The welcome offer is likely one of the biggest reasons to consider signing up for the credit card.
-Simply spend $2,000 in the first 3 months and you'll be eligible for 2 free nights at Hyatt properties.
-Good for a weekend stay at one of their resorts, obviously you'll want to use them among one of the higher category properties.
+Simply spend $2,000 in the first 3 months and you'll be eligible for 40,000 points.
+That's enough to book a weekend stay at some of their resorts.
 To get value equivalent to bonuses that other travel cards offer, you should use these awards towards hotel rooms that would otherwise cost at least $200 a night.
-(Many of the top travel cards have awards bonuses valued around the 4-500 range) This should probably exclude many of the category 1 - 3 properties since they tend to have lower average rates.
-At the very high end you can get over $1,000 in value out of this bonus.
+(Many of the top travel cards have awards bonuses valued around the 4-500 range).

 The annual bonus has a more limited benefit but definitely offsets the annual cost.
 Since it's limited to category 1 - 4 properties, there's a much lower cap on the value of the awards.
 With some category 4 properties charging above $200 for a nights stay, you'll still come out ahead on an yearly basis if you find a way to use this feature.